ubc-vision/LSENeRF-data-formatter/README.md

 ## downloaded files details
 For details of the data just download, see [here](docs/scene-details.md)

+## preliminaries
+Make an environment with the packages in *requirements.txt* installed

 ## formating LSENeRF dataset
 To format a scene in our dataset:
 1. Download *ecam_intrinsics.json*, *rel_extrinsics* and a scene from xxx